Worldbuilding/worldbuilding.github.io/kaztron/dev/cogs/modnotes.md

 Show all watches currently in effect (i.e. non-expired watch, int, warn records).

 Arguments:
 * `page`: Optional[int].
 The page number to access, if there are more than 1 pages of notes.
-Default: 1.
+Default: last page.

 **Channels:** Mod and bot channels